 2. Establish open communication between management and employees.

-When employees feel like they can trust senior management to make the right decisions and keep them informed, companies are more likely to have better focus, better retention, and — most importantly — better communication.
+When employees feel like they can trust senior management to make the right decisions and keep them informed, employees are more likely to have better focus, better retention, and — most importantly — better communication.

 Management can encourage open communication by hosting weekly check-ins with their employees to gauge how they’re feeling at work, what roadblocks they are facing, and what can be done to best support their goals.
-This gives employees the opportunity to provide honest feedback about the workplace, request any urgent changes, and feel like they have a say in what goes on in their environment day-to-day.
+This highly increases job satisfaction and gives employees the opportunity to provide honest feedback about the workplace, request any urgent changes, and feel like they have a say in what goes on in their environment day-to-day.
 When employees feel like management is aware of the work they’re doing, they are more likely to raise concerns, stay invested in the company, and stay at their jobs.

 Another tip: review your manager-to-peer recognition activities regularly to see how often management recognizes your workforce.
 If you notice a lack of recognition, encourage management to be more attentive to their employees’ needs and accomplishments.